hliang2/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 My name is Hao Liang(梁浩 in Chinese).
-I am a first-year Ph.D. student at Rice University, advised by professor Gauri Joshi and affiliated with Optimization, Probability, and Learning (OPAL) group, Parallel Data Lab.
+I am a first-year Ph.D. student at Rice University, advised by Professor Guha Balakrishnan.
+My research is in two broad areas: Speech & Image processing and distributed optimization.